BioSpyder-Bioinformatics/notes-documentation/book_of_dash.md

 	+ dash.html.components (HTML) -> structural elements such as headings and dividers to style and position elements on the page
 	+ dash.core.components (DCC) -> for core app functionality, includes input fields and figures
 	+ Actually there are the bootstrap components too but I'd rather not rely on external libraries for styling
 - Variables and DFs declared outside a function are global!
+It's better to store data in dash core component Storage!!!
 - The layout of the app refers to the alignment of the components.
 The style refers to how the element look, also known as *props*
 - Dash can render _cytoscape_, a js library for rendering complex graphs.
 It can also render VTK for 3D graphs
+- Depending on the type of data required we can use `pandas_datareader` to download from API and have it in DF format directly

 --------------------------------------------------